ava-labs/avalanche-docs/docs/quickstart/sending-transactions-with-dynamic-fees-using-javascript.md

 ## Conclusion

-You have learned about creating, signing, and sending transactions with dynamic fee parameters to the C-Chain of Avalanche network using javascript.
+You have learned about creating, signing, and sending transactions with dynamic fee parameters to the C-Chain of Avalanche network using JavaScript.
 It also explained, how to re-issue or cancel a stuck transaction, by sending a transaction with the same nonce.
 This tutorial points out the recommended way for choosing max fee cap and max priority fee cap for transactions and can also work as a general guide for all the EVM-based chains.